alexwlchan/alexwlchan.net/src/_drafts/personal-archive-of-the-web.md

 Just like I keep paper copies of my favourite books, I now keep local copies of my favourite web pages.
 I know that I'll always be able to read them, even if the original website goes away.

-It's harder to recommend following my *approach*.
+It's harder to recommend following my exact approach.
 Building my archive by hand took nearly a year -- probably hundreds of hours of my free time.
-I'm very glad I did it, I enjoyed doing it, and I like the result, but it's a big time commitment.
+I'm very glad I did it, I enjoyed doing it, and I like the result -- but it's a big time commitment, and it was only possible because I have a lot of experience building websites.

-Creating a web archive is a tradeoff between volume and quality.
-Automated tools let you collect a lot of material quickly, but they may not save everything you need.
-Manual archiving is slow and picky, and you need to be comfortable with HTML, CSS, and JavaScript, but it gives you the confidence that you've saved what matters.
+A web archive doesn't have to be fancy.
+Even a few screenshots or saved PDFs are useful, and you'll have something if the original web page goes away.

-If you're just getting started, look at automated tools.
+If you want to go further, look at automated tools.
-For most people, they're a better balance of cost and reward.
+For most people, they're a better balance of cost and reward than editing HTML by hand.

 When I was building my archive -- and reading all those web pages -- I learnt a lot about how the web is built.
 In part 3 of this series, I'll share what that process taught me about making websites.